A Survey on LLM-as-a-Judge: Introduction

 The rest of this survey is organized as Figure~\ref{fig:fig1_llm-as-a-Judge_paper_structure}.
-Section~\ref{sec:formulation} provides an overview of the LLM-as-a-Judge field, including its definitions and categorization of existing methods.For a quick guide on implementing an LLM-as-a-Judge for specific scenarios, you can find answers in Quick Practice~(\ref{quick_practice}).
-Strategies for enhancing and evaluating the reliability of LLM-as-a-Judge systems are discussed in Sections~\ref{sec:improvement} and~\ref{sec:Evaluation}, respectively.
+Specifically, Section~\ref{sec:formulation} provides an overview of the LLM-as-a-Judge field, including its definitions and categorization of existing methods.
+For a quick guide on the implementation of an LLM as a judge for specific scenarios, you can find answers in Quick Practice~(\ref{quick_practice}).
+Strategies for enhancing and evaluating the reliability of LLM-as-a-Judge systems are discussed in Sections~\ref{sec:improvement} and ~\ref{sec:Evaluation} respectively.
+Notably, in Section~\ref{subsec:reasoning-centric}, we discuss the synergy between LLM-as-a-Judge and Reasoning-Centric enhancement, where dynamic feedback is used to optimize reasoning paths and significantly improve the model's ability to solve complex problems.
 Section~\ref{sec:applications} explores practical applications, while Sections~\ref{sec:challenges} and~\ref{sec:future_work} address challenges and outline future research directions.
 Finally, Section~\ref{sec:conclusion} presents our conclusions.